Flame1800/DayPlanApp/README.md

 ### `npm run fake-json`

-Runs the fake batabase for loading app resoures and rational work app.
+It's the fake batabase for loading app resoures and rational work app. run fake json with the application

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.